Robert II (archbishop of Rouen): Life

 In his last years Robert, realizing his past mistakes, began giving freely to the poor and undertook to rebuild the cathedral church at Rouen.
 In 1035 Duke Robert had decided on a pilgrimage to Jerusalem.
 After making his illegitimate son, the future William the Conqueror his heir and arranging for the archbishop to watch over and protect young William, Duke Robert set out on his pilgrimage never to return to Normandy.
 Archbishop Robert fulfilled his promise and effectively ruled Normandy as regent for William until Robert's death in 1037, which almost immediately caused an increase in lawlessness in Normandy.
 His title of Archbishop of Rouen was succeeded by his nephew, Mauger.

-Orderic Vitalis relates of a richly illustrated great psalter given to Archbishop Robert by his sister Queen Emma of England.
+Orderic Vitalis relates of a psalter given to Archbishop Robert by his sister Queen Emma of England.
 (Note: Robert de Grentemesnil presented the monks of St. Evroult, as his mother’s gift, “the great psaltery illuminated with pictures,” which the choir frequently used as late as 1130 in chanting the praises of God.
 The psalter had been presented by Queen Emma to her brother Robert, archbishop of Rouen.
 William of Evreux, the son of the archbishop, was Hawise’s second husband.
 According to Orderic, William had ‘secretly abstracted” the book from his father’s chamber and given it to Hawise, to whom he was so much attached that he sought every means of affording her pleasure.
 The Evreux family retained close ties to the cathedral of Rouen, and may have also facilitated its transfer there after 1130.)

 Robert was the recipient of two epistolary poems from Warner of Rouen, who describes himself as the bishop's "servant" (famulus).